 We talked about the functionality and uses of Floating Docks two blogs ago.
 Hopefully, by now you understand their purpose, and whether that is the dock design that is best for your property.
 And since planning and designing is the funniest part of the process (as opposed to say, installing), then let us give you some fun things to think through!

 Since floating docks are modular and easy to assemble, you can create the design of your choice.
 You can start with a ramp or go wild with your own design.
 You can create a classic ‘T’ or ‘L’ shaped patio or come up with something no one’s ever seen before.
 Since floating docks are so affordable, it is easier on the wallet to come up with the exact design you’ve been dreaming of.

 2. Easy Assembly

-Floating docks are basically Legos for grown-ups.
-Other than Legos… because I still maintain that those are for grown-ups too.
+Floating docks are basically Legos for grown-ups (I still maintain that those are for grown-ups too).
 Anyway, place hinges every 16 feet and secure with your own deadman anchors, or use pilings in shallower water.
 Two 12-inch-tall floats are needed with every 4×8 frame.
 Keep in mind that each float has a 400lb capacity and you are golden.

 Looking around your lake community, you may have noticed floating docks popping up more and more.
 One of the main reasons for this is that folks with deep water or highly fluctuating water levels have begun to see the brilliance of floating docks for those circumstances.
 But the OTHER reason is cost.
 Plain and simple.
 It’s no secret that things on the lake get pricey, and when you find a product that is perfect for you as well as being affordable… well, its no wonder the popularity of floating docks is going up.